by Maren Madalyn, contributing writer

 Explore these examples of equitable family engagement that you can resize to fit into your school offerings:

 - Hosting a parent education workshop?
 Make it virtual.
-By offering engaging, collaborative, and interactive sessions in the digital space, schools can connect with families that might face barriers to attending in-person events, such as transportation costs.
-Watch our webinar How to Host a Can’t-Miss Virtual Family Event for tips and best practices about engaging families in virtual settings.
+By offering engaging, collaborative, and interactive sessions in the digital space, Head Start programs and schools can connect with families that might face barriers to attending in-person events, such as transportation costs.
+Watch our webinars, including How to Host a Can’t-Miss Virtual Family Event, for tips and best practices about engaging families in virtual settings.

 - Want to help new and returning families have a positive public school experience?
 Give both a leg up with the transition by sharing our Insider’s Guide to Schools.
 This resource demystifies how parents can easily and consistently participate in their child’s school communities and education.